devgupta1907/pbi_supply_chain_dashboard/README.md

+## Brief Description Of Project
-## I have completed another Power BI Dashboard Project.
-This dashboard is developed for a hypothetical company, AtliQ Mart, to monitor their supply chain and find gaps to make better business decisions.
+I am pleased to announce the successful completion of another Power BI Dashboard Project.
+The primary objective of this project was to develop a comprehensive dashboard for AtliQ Mart, a hypothetical company, to streamline their supply chain and identify areas for improvement.
+This dashboard provides an in-depth analysis of various key performance indicators (KPIs) such as On Time Delivery % (OTD %), In Full Delivery % (IFD %), and other metrics, enabling AtliQ Mart to make data-driven decisions and optimize their business processes.

 Thanks to @codebasicshub for this project.